2022 Michigan Proposal 3: Results

 Proposal 3 was approved with 56.66% of the vote.
-One factor in the proposal's passage was the increased participation in the midterm election by younger voters.
+Among the factors contributing to the proposal's passage were the increased participation in the midterm election by younger voters, and a heightened involvement exhibited by non-activist Michiganders.

+Results by congressional district are shown below.
+"Yes" won nine of 13 congressional districts, including two that elected Republicans.

+In the wake of the constitutional amendment's approval, the 1931 abortion law was repealed on April 5, 2023.
+The Reproductive Health Act, which repealed several abortion restrictions, was enacted on November 21, 2023.
+The act also repealed a Republican-passed 10-year-old law requiring a separate health insurance add-on for abortion coverage that critics called "rape insurance".

 Recount

-The America Project, a Donald Trump aligned organization, funded a partial recount of this proposal as well as 2022 Michigan Proposal 2 despite their passage by wide margins.
+The America Project, a Donald Trump-aligned organization, funded a partial recount of this proposal, as well as 2022 Michigan Proposal 2, despite their passage by wide margins.
 The recount was spearheaded by Jerome Jay Allen of the conservative group Election Integrity Fund and Force.
-The recount lasted two weeks and added 116 yes votes and seven no votes to the totals.
-This led to calls to tighten recount rules to disallow frivolous recounts with no chance of changing the vote outcome.
+The recount lasted two weeks, and added 116 "yes" votes and 7 "no" votes to the totals.
+This led to calls to tighten recount rules, to disallow, or make more expensive for those who request them, frivolous recounts with no chance of changing the vote outcome.